Master of Theology

 CRICOS Course Code: 080052C

 The Master of Theology is designed to prepare graduates for ministry within church, academic and community settings.
 Graduates of the MTh will have an advanced knowledge of theological studies, including a working knowledge of recent developments and approaches in the area of their discipline specialisation.

 Graduates of the MTh will demonstrate the following outcomes:

-- advanced and integrated understanding of theological studies specific to their discipline
+- an advanced and integrated understanding of theological studies specific to their discipline;

-- understanding of general research principles and methods, and advanced knowledge of specific research approaches used in the selected disciplinary field
+- an understanding of general research principles and methods, and advanced knowledge of specific research approaches used in the selected disciplinary field;

-- critically evaluate new developments of research and scholarship in the selected disciplinary field
+- an ability to critically evaluate new developments of research and scholarship in the selected disciplinary field;

 Who Is It For?

 - graduates of an undergraduate or postgraduate degree in theology, ministry or equivalent who wish to undertake deeper theological reflection